Protecting Your Home from Bed Bugs

 Bed bugs are great hitchhikers.
 They can move from an infested site to a new home by traveling on furniture, bedding, luggage, boxes and clothing.

 Although they typically feed on blood every five to ten days, bed bugs can be quite resilient; they are capable of surviving several months to a year without feeding.

 A few simple precautions can help prevent bed bug infestation in your home:

 - Check secondhand furniture, beds and couches for any signs of bed bug infestation before bringing them home.

-- Use a protective cover that encases mattresses and box springs and eliminates many hiding spots.
+- Use a protective cover that encases mattresses and box springs to eliminate many hiding spots.
 The light color of the encasement makes bed bugs easier to see.
 Be sure to purchase a high quality encasement that will resist tearing and check the encasement regularly for holes or a cover that has been pre-treated with pesticide to control bed bugs.

 - Reduce clutter in your home to reduce hiding places for bed bugs.